jonathandbailey/aspire-agent-framework-ddd/README.md

 - Create 2 Blob containers : agent-templates & user-conversation-history
 - Add the semantice kernel templates (in the assets folder) to the agent-templates blob

+### SPA
+.NET Aspire will run the SPA application when you run the App Host, but it's won't do the first time install.

+After cloning the repo, run npm install in the ui folder.

-You can access the UI from the .NET Aspire dashboard and then user the application.
+You can access the UI from the .NET Aspire dashboard and then use the application.